Request Access from a Source Owner Using Auth Links

 Can the source owner revoke access after authorizing?

 Yes.
-The source owner can revoke Power My Analytics' access to their Google account at any time by visiting their Google Account third-party connections page and removing the Power My Analytics connection.
+The source owner can revoke Power My Analytics' access to their account at any time through the relevant platform's account settings, by removing the Power My Analytics connection.
 Note that revoking access will cause the data source to become disconnected in the PMA hub, which will affect reports that use that data source.

 Yes.
 Data sources connected through Auth Links are billed the same as data sources connected through the standard connection process.
 Each account within a connected data source counts toward your plan's account limits.
 For more information, see Billing Basics and Best Practices.